-VisitBritain has continued to track consumer sentiment towards Britain since the referendum, with the latest wave conducted in September 2017.
+VisitBritain has continued to track consumer sentiment towards Britain since the referendum, with the latest wave conducted in March 2018.
 This reveals that for most potential European visitors, Brexit does not affect their decision to travel to Britain for leisure.
 Furthermore, most Europeans still see Britain as a welcoming destination – and agree that the exchange rate means that now is a good time to visit.
-However, likelihood to visit has fallen since our research in August 2016.
+However, likelihood to visit is not quite as high as in the first wave of this tracking research in August 2016.
 As we approach the date of Brexit, sentiment about Britain and concern about post-Brexit travel practicalities are downside risks for the forecast.

 Brexit related uncertainty is also a downside risk for business travel.
-Business visits to the UK from the EU were 3% down on 2016 in the first half of 2017.
+Business visits to the UK from the EU fell 8% in 2017.

 The ongoing value of the pound is a key uncertainty.
-The pound remains much lower than its pre-referendum level and is forecast to continue to be weak throughout the medium term, indicating that Britain will remain a good value for money destination, although the exact path of the exchange rate throughout the remainder of 2018 is a source of uncertainty in the forecast.
-The central forecast is for Sterling to strengthen slightly in 2018 but will depend on several factors, such as: the possibility of further increases in the base rate in the UK and abroad; the strength of the UK, EU and US economies in particular; the status of EU and trade negotiations throughout the year and expectations of the post Brexit settlement and transition period.
+For visitors from most countries, the pound has remained lower than its pre-referendum level and is forecast to continue to be weak throughout the medium term, indicating that Britain will remain a good value for money destination, although the exact path of the exchange rate throughout the remainder of 2018 is a source of uncertainty in the forecast.

 The economic performance of the UK’s main source markets is always an important driver of visitor numbers.
 The outlook for 2018 is generally benign.
 Short term forecasts for the Eurozone were upgraded several times during 2017 and the outlook is moderate and stable.
-The US economy is growing, employment is rising and consumer spending is healthy, although there is a divergence between spending growth and weaker income growth as well as a lot of uncertainty over tax and investment policies.
-Many emerging markets (China, India, much of South East Asia) continue to grow at a rapid pace and others (Russia, Brazil) have emerged from a recession.
-The Middle East is hampered by much lower oil prices than those seen a few years ago but growth forecasts for 2018 are generally more positive than in 2017.
+The US economy is growing, employment is rising and consumer spending is healthy; although there is a divergence between spending growth and weaker income growth as well as a lot of uncertainty over tax, trade and investment policies, these are mainly risks for 2019 and beyond.
+Some emerging markets, including China and India, continue to grow at a rapid pace and others (Russia, Brazil) have emerged from a recession.

 There are both upside and downside risks for 2018.
 Whereas in 2017 risks were judged to be weighted to the upside, in 2018 risks to both the visits forecast and the spending forecast are judged to be weighted to the downside, reflected in the forecast range.
 The forecast range is wider for spending than for visits.